Realme 9 Pro Plus review: Very good mid-range or a run-of-the-mill device?

 Night shots and ultra wide angle

-However, the biggest advantage of the large sensor is without question when shooting at night, this is simply a hardware advantage.
-The noise is low and the image quality and brightness are high, even compared to an OPPO Find X5 you hardly see any relevant difference.
-Without over-sharpening, it can sometimes even surpass a Samsung Galaxy S22.
-It will be difficult to find a better quality main camera under 400 euros than in the Realme 9 Pro plus to find.
+The biggest advantage of the large sensor, however, is undoubtedly night shots, as this is simply a hardware advantage.
+The noise is low and the image quality and brightness are high; even compared to an OPPO Find X5, you can hardly see any relevant difference.
+Without oversharpening, it can sometimes even outperform a Samsung Galaxy S22.
+You will be hard-pressed to find a better quality main camera for under 400 euros than the one in the Realme 9 Pro Plus.

 But that doesn't mean that this camera is perfect in all areas, for example we see a clear smear in the ultra wide angle.
 The images are not unusable, but especially in less than ideal lighting conditions, you can see the miserable sensor in the poor edge quality.
 I would advise smartphone users to use the main camera.